Raphael-Boichot/Teardown-of-Neo-Geo-MVS-repros/Magician_Lord_hacks/README.md

 ## Step 2: reprogramming the P ROM ans S ROM chip with the good equipement

 I used a GQ4x4 programmer with adapter because I'm 100% sure it is compatible with the MX29F1615.
 See codes for how the bank are organized.
-The ACFH hack requires also desoldering the S ROM but the AES/MVS hack don't.
+The ACFH hack requires also desoldering / programming the S ROM but the AES/MVS hack don't.

 ![](/Magician_Lord_hacks/Hacking_Magician_Lord_02.jpg)